The day is yours at Soul Survivor so you can pick and choose what you want to do! To give you a rough idea of what’s on offer:

 Mike and the team will talk everyone through it in the main meetings so even if you’ve never prayed like this before, we hope you’ll find it easy to get involved.
 We also have some tried and tested guidelines that explain a bit more about why we do what we do.

 Should you need to cancel your booking, you will need to notify us in writing and a deposit of £20 per fee-paying person will be retained to cover administration costs.
 You need to cancel before the 1st June in order to receive the partial refund as funds will have been committed by then.
-If there are extenuating circumstances, please write to us in mid-September and we will consider your case when the office reopens.

 Please speak to an insurance broker for advice on a suitable policy that will cover you in case of cancellation.